 CREATE DATABASE SQL command,

-dropdb performs the same role for the PostgreSQL has a special command,
+dropdb performs this role for the

 DROP DATABASE SQL command.